rancher/rancher-docs/docs/getting-started/installation-and-upgrade/resources/update-rancher-certificate.md

 First, concatenate the server certificate followed by any intermediate certificate(s) to a file named `tls.crt` and provide the corresponding certificate key in a file named `tls.key`.

-Use the following command to create the `tls-rancher-ingress` secret object in thr Rancher (local) management cluster:
+Use the following command to create the `tls-rancher-ingress` secret object in the Rancher (local) management cluster:

 ```bash
 kubectl -n cattle-system create secret tls tls-rancher-ingress \